opencog/atomspace/Design-Notes-B.md

 or not, blocking, or not.
 Applying functions is easy.
 Untangling the intended semantics of different kinds of data streams is hard.

+### Comments
+Maybbe some of the above is wrong.
+* The `GroundedProcedureNode` is "by defintion" without any type declarations.
+The `ExecutionOutputLink` has no issue with this: it just applies whatever arguments are given.
+The FilterLink cou;d do this too, but its less interesting, less compelling.